 The Health Primary & Specialty Services clinic is located at 1280 S East Campus Drive, Suite 2104 (second level of the College of Health Professions), Mt Pleasant, MI.
-The University Student Health Services clinic is located in Faust Hall on the campus of CMU.
-These clinics are staffed by physicians, nurse practitioners, or physicians assistants who do not participate in teaching of COM medical students.
-Students are advised to call for a future or same day appointment: (989) 774-7585 or (989) 774-6599 and to identify themselves as a College of Medicine medical student.
+The University Student, Health Services clinic, is located in Foust Hall on the campus of CMU.
+These clinics are staffed by physicians, nurse practitioners, or physicians assistants who do not participate in the teaching of College Of Medicine medical students.
+Students are advised to call for a future or same-day appointment: (989) 774-7585 or (989) 774-6599 and to identify themselves as a College of Medicine medical student.